What is mental health?

 Suicidal Thoughts can arise if a teen is dealing with bullying, conflicts with a loved one, depression, anxiety, loss of someone close, or questioning their sexual orientation.
 While nobody is immune, there are factors that make teens more vulnerable than others.
-Many teens who attempt suicide have difficulties in coping with struggles they face at home and/or school.
-Experiencing even one of these struggles can lead a teen to suicidal thoughts, so knowing the risk factors, warning signs and steps you can take are important in preventing suicide.
-Warning signs, could be voicing statements like "I want to kill myself", writing a will, making a plan or researching ways to die, giving away cherished possessions, and/or saying goodbye to family and friends.
+Many teens who attempt suicide have difficulties in coping with the struggles they face at home and/or school.
+Experiencing even one of these struggles can lead a teen to suicidal thoughts, so knowing the risk factors, warning signs, and steps you can take are important in preventing suicide.
+Warning signs could be voicing statements like "I want to kill myself", writing a will, making a plan or researching ways to die, giving away cherished possessions, and/or saying goodbye to family and friends.
 They could also include extreme mood swings, a change in eating and/or sleeping habits, taking greater risks, withdrawing from social situations, and/or misusing harmful substances.
 If these warning signs apply to you or someone you know, reach out to a professional as soon as possible, particularly if the behavior is new or has increased recently.